chripo/calflate/README.md

 dst_pass = bar
 ```
 Execute `calflate --help` to show usage.
-`calflate COLLECITON-ID` to import a specific collection or
+`calflate COLLECITON-NAME` to import a specific collection or
-`calflate *` to import all.
+`calflate *` to select all.

 Contributions
 -------------